 early 1900s, see Schools.

-the pupils and staff lived, see the top menu.
+For how the pupils and staff lived, see the top menu.

 became Headmistress.
 She wore grey bloomers, that showed when she was on

 the rostrum and when she sat on the high chair at the front of the class.